What is a Supply Chain Manager?

 - Supply Chain Procurement Manager

-- Supply Chain Development Manager
+- Supply Chain Program Manager

-Supply Chain Manager Job Outlook
+What Kind of Supply Chain Manager Job Opportunities Are There?

 The states with the most job growth for Supply Chain Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.